 By any measure, the amount of good that Peoples Temple was able to achieve during its California saga is pretty remarkable.
 San Francisco Examiner religion editor Lester Kinsolving (one of the first, and perhaps loudest — certainly the most obnoxious — of the Temple’s critics) offered an accounting of the group’s holdings in a 1972 article that included a 40-acre children’s home, three convalescent centers, a heroin rehabilitation center, and “in the words of one of the Temple’s three attorneys, ‘our own welfare system.’”

-In his book Black and White, Shiva Naipaul recounts a conversation with Art Agnos that took place in the aftermath of the Jonestown tragedy.
+In his book Black and White (later republished as Journey to Nowhere: A New World Tragedy), Shiva Naipaul recounts a conversation with Art Agnos that took place in the aftermath of the Jonestown tragedy.
 A member of the California State Legislature who would later go on to become mayor of San Francisco, Agnos’ constituents often relied on the charity work of Peoples Temple.
 If someone in his district lost their welfare check, for instance, “you would send them over to Jim Jones and that day they would be taken care of.

 “You’d go in if you were in trouble,” Agnos continued, “if you were in need, and they’d take care of you.
 No questions asked.”
 Compared to other social services, those provided by Peoples Temple were of higher quality, and involved none of the proselytizing generally associated with religious social service organizations. (“No tambourines played.
 No sermons listened to.
 They just walked in and were seen to…. [a] kind of dignified, good service.”)
 As it turns out, this was not only good Christian charity — this was an excellent recruiting tool.
 People would often turn up for the free medical care and, liking what they saw, stay for the Temple services.